appseconnect/docs/_posts/Workflow-Management/Quickstart/2018-09-18-steps-to-choose-your-workflow.md

 * You can view existing workflows or can create workflow in your workflow panel.
 * Choose a pre-packaged  workflow, and a Connection specific request pops-up in case of multiple existing pre-packaged App Connection.

-## Steps to choosing Workflow in Organization
+## Steps to choosing Workflow in your workpanel
 1. Login to your APPSeCONNECT Portal with valid credentials.
 2. Click on the Workflow module and the Workflow Panel opens up.
 The Workflow Panel shows you the workflows created in  your workflow panel.
 For a new user, you can
    [create a workflow](/workflow/steps-to-create-your-first-workflow/).